windingtree/stays-ams/CONTRIBUTING.md

 # Releases & Versioning

-Overall, release tags attempt to follow the [semantic versioning](https://semver.org/) scheme.
-Tagging of releases will be handled by repository maintainers.
+Overall, release tags should attempt to follow the [semantic versioning](https://semver.org/) scheme.
+Tagging of releases shall be handled by repository maintainers.

 # CI/CD Environments